iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

   classes.
 If you reduce the number of clusters to 8, do you see more or less overlap?
 What about for 10 clusters?
 - Instead of using ``ee.Clusterer.wekaKMeans()``, try one of the other clusterers available, such as ``ee.Clusterer.wekaXMeans()``, which finds the "best" number of clusters for a given input image and range of number of clusters.

-Replace the code at line 42 with the following:
+  To do this, replace the code at line 42 with the following:

   .. code-block:: javascript